juice-shop/pwning-juice-shop/part1/happy-path.md

 > Before commencing security testing, understanding the structure of the
 > application is paramount.
 Without a thorough understanding of the
-> layout of the application, it is unlkely that it will be tested
+> layout of the application, it is unlikely that it will be tested
 > thoroughly.
 Map the target application and understand the principal
 > workflows.[^1]